 With some success, I’ve also used toothpicks to get SIM cards out of the SIM trays of some of my iPhones.

 These are widely available at a variety of restaurants, and some people even carry them on their person.
-If you carry a Swiss-Army knife on you, then you already have a plastic toothpick and may not even know it.
+If you carry a Swiss-Army knife on you, then you already have a plastic toothpick.

 When you’re out and about, and you’re stuck in public and are a far drive from home, a toothpick is often a great go-to because restaurants are everywhere.